Illucrum-LLC/JHCR/README.md

 Java Hot Code Reloader provides a custom agent that allows to reload your Java code during runtime.

 ## Usage
 Download the latest jar from the release section.
-When starting your Java application, add -javaagent flag.
+When starting your Java application, use our custom class loader and java agent.
 For example:
 ```
--javaagent:path-to-jhcr-jar/jhcr-x.x.x.jar=argument-string
+-Djava.system.class.loader=com.illucrum.tools.jhcr.loader.JHCRClassLoader -javaagent:path-to-jhcr-jar/jhcr-x.x.x.jar=argument-string
 ```

 ### Argument string